numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 for projects that have a significant component of compiled extensions this requires building many binary artifacts for each release.

-For the case of numpy, many projects carry workarounds to bugs that are fixed in subsequent versions of numpy.
-Being proactive about increasing the minimum version of numpy will allow downstream packages to carry fewer version-specific patches.
+For the case of NumPy, many projects carry workarounds to bugs that are fixed in subsequent versions of NumPy.
+Being proactive about increasing the minimum version of NumPy will allow downstream packages to carry fewer version-specific patches.